spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### bool test_flag([Flags](#Aliases) flags, int bit)

-Returns true if a bit is set in the flags
+Returns true if the nth bit is set in the number.

 ## Generic functions